Organic matter and clays: sedimentary origin, associated resources and reservoirs

 Objectives

-Sessions are organized around the sequence:
+The sessions are organized in the following sequence:

 - Introduction